The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 Petr Pajas, PASOS – Policy Association for an Open Society

-[1] Although the Law on Associations uses the term “citizens” and does not explicitly permit foreigners to establish associations, the Czech Constitution provides foreign persons (natural and legal) with the same rights as Czech persons under Czech law, unless otherwise stipulated in a particular law (Article 42(1), Constitutional Act).
+[2]Although the Law on Associations uses the term association “established by citizens” and does not explicitly permit foreigners to establish associations, the Czech Constitution provides foreign persons (natural and legal) with the same rights as Czech persons under Czech law, unless otherwise stipulated in a particular law.
+The right of association is explicitly guaranteed to all persons including foreigners (Articles 20(1) and 42(1), Constitutional Act No. 2/1993, on the List of Basic Rights and Freedoms).

 [4] Earnings of foundations from the rental of property in the foundation’s endowment are also exempt from income tax (Article 19 (1)(r), Income Tax Law and Article 32, Foundation Act), so long as the property is formally registered as such.